loooosh98/xaero-custom-waypoint-colors/README.md

 </div>

-XCWC is a **Fabric only** mod that adds to xaero96's 'Xaero's Minimap' mod, specifically its waypoint feature.
+XCWC is a mod that adds to xaero96's 'Xaero's Minimap' mod, specifically its waypoint feature.

 It allows you to choose a custom color for a waypoint in the waypoint creation menu, giving you more customization of your waypoints, instead of being limited to the boring preset colors.